ikramben2002/efrei-api-tp2/README.md

-Voici la version enrichie de votre README, intégrant la documentation pour la gestion des albums et des photos, tout en conservant les informations initiales sur l'API Users :

 ---

-# API Users
+# API Documentation

 ## Overview
-The API allows users to retrieve all of the users of the application in microservice through a REST architecture.
-This API will be mainly used for registered accounts.

-It will also create its own users to recover data to the platform but is in no way related to the users collected via the crawling of profiles on Social Networks.
+This API provides endpoints for managing users, albums, and photos using Express.js and Mongoose.
+It follows a RESTful architecture to allow CRUD (Create, Read, Update, Delete) operations on users, albums, and photos.

+---

+## API Users

 ### [POST] Create User
 Allows the creation of a single user.